Part 3: Calibration & Imaging of 3C345

 ← back to top

-In this step, we want to use our flagging commands to remove all the bad data and then inspect that all the bad data has been removed.
+In this step, we will use our flagging commands to eliminate all the bad data and then verify that all the bad data has been removed.

-• Look at step 2 and add in the parameters to the two tasks which should flag and then plot the cleaned data.
-Remember to make sure that the flags are backed up in case the flagging goes awry.
-Use the flag_table parameter to set the flagging table you have made.
+• Refer to step 2 and include the parameters for the two tasks that should flag and then plot the cleaned data.
+Ensure that the flags are backed up in case the flagging process encounters issues.
+Use the inp_file parameter and set it to the name of the flagging file that you created.

 • If you are happy, execute step 2.
-If you find errors, check the syntax of your flag file and indenting in your script.
+If you find errors, review the syntax of your flag file and the indentation in your script.

 You should find that your data is clean.
-In the plot below we illustrate this by plotting the amplitude vs time for all of the baselines to the reference antenna.
-You can see that nearly all the bad data has gone and we just have some mis-scaled amplitudes.
+In the plot below, we illustrate this by showing the amplitude versus time for all baselines to the reference antenna.
+You can see that nearly all the bad data has been removed, and now we only have some mis-scaled amplitudes.

-If you find that you find that too much/too little data has been flagged, you should reset the flags using the restore function of the flagdata task and then add/remove commands to your flag file and re-run step 2.
+If you find that too much or too little data has been flagged, you should reset the flags using the restore function of the flagmanager task and select the version name you specified when saving the flags.
+You can then add or remove commands to your flag file and re-run step 2.

 4. Refining phase calibrator calibration

-If you remember from part 1, we have some issues with the delays on Shenshen.
-This was due to the instrumental delay jumps between scans.
-In part 2, we fixed this for the other phase calibrator-target pair by solving for delays and phase without combining the spectral windows.
-We will do the same here simply because we have sufficient flux in our phase calibrator to do this ($\sim 1.4\,\mathrm{Jy}$).
-Often VLBI phase calibrators need to have all spws combined in order to get enough S/N to derive accurate time-dependent delays, rates and phases.
+If you recall from part 1, we encountered issues with the delays on Shenshen due to the instrumental delay jumps between scans.
+In part 2, we resolved this for the other phase calibrator-target pair by calculating delays and phase without combining the spectral windows.
+We will apply the same method here simply because our phase calibrator has sufficient flux to support this ($\sim 1.4\,\mathrm{Jy}$).
+Often, VLBI phase calibrators need to have all spectral windows combined to achieve enough S/N to derive accurate time-dependent delays, rates, and phases.

-Now the holding hands part has finished.
-From now on, no task names nor parameters shall be supplied, and so calibration is down to you.
-However, not all is lost as the calibration steps to conduct are almost identical as in part 2 of this workshop.
+Now that the holding hands part is finished, no task names or parameters will be supplied from now on, putting calibration in your hands.
+However, not all is lost; the calibration steps are almost identical to those in part 2 of this workshop.
+Remember that you can refer to the NME_3C345_all.py file for the complete answers.

 4A.
 Image phase calibrator